 - the tuber of this plant

 - a.
-A widely cultivated tropical Asian plant (Colocasia esculenta) having broad peltate leaves and a large starchy edible tuber.b.
+A widely cultivated tropical Asian aroid plant (Colocasia esculenta) having broad peltate leaves and large starchy edible tubers.b.
 The tuber of this plant.

 - a.
-A similar plant of the genus Xanthosoma.b.
-The large starchy tuber of this plant.
+Any of several similar plants of the South American genus Xanthosoma, having sagittate leaves.b.
+The starchy edible tuber of this plant.
 Also called cocoyam.